joemerante/just-the-faxe/README.md

 This toy project started as a quick refresher on a few concepts and chance to work with some new libraries.
 Its goal is to provide a simple way to view guitars, by maker or player.
 The git history might be more fun than the project, for now :)

-If you clone the project and run `npm start`, on localhost:8080 you should see a list of guitars from src/seeds.js.
+If you clone the project and run `npm install` followed by `npm start`, on localhost:8080 you should see a list of guitars from src/seeds.js.

 Coming soon!
 See it live at [just-the-faxe.com](just-the-faxe.com) *(refreshing or opening the site in a new tab will clear your changes)*